xtruan/WorkoutTimer/README.md

 Usage:
 * Menu soft key or up button to select default countdown time (can choose from 0:30, 1:00, 1:30, 2:00, or Custom)
-    * Custom time only supported on some devices (FR55 is not supported).
-IQ! when selecting a custom time means it is unsupported.
 * Tap screen or press enter button (start/stop) to start and pause timer
 * Hold screen or press down button to reset timer to selected default
 * "Repeat" option in menu toggles auto-repeat mode